adaltas/node-nikita/src/registry.coffee.md

 # Registered

-Test if a function is depreated or not.
+Test if a function is registered or not.

       Object.defineProperty obj, 'registered',
         configurable: true